runih/postgresql-client/README.md

 psql.10 --version
 ```

-It is also possible to run another version without a version symlink but instead using PG_VERSION
+It is also possible to run another version with out a version symlink by using the PG_VERSION environment variable.

 ```sh
 PG_VERSION=13 psql --version